 · Look at big-picture costs.
 While some parents opt for discounted phones to save on up-front expenses, they are usually paired with pricier plans that can add up over time.
 Initially paying a little more for a phone usually equals big savings in the long-run: Lower-rate plans save close to $2,000 over a two-year period.
 That’s money that could be spent on groceries, bills or even a family vacation!

 · Find the right plan.
 Kids in general (especially first-time cell users) are likely to text frequently.
 A recent Pew Internet Study found that, “63 percent of teens text every day, with some teens texting up to 100 messages a day.”
-By opting for an unlimited, pay-in-advance plans, like MetroPCS, parents know what monthly costs to expect and won’t be surprised by overage charges and the dreaded “bill shock.”
+By opting for an unlimited, pay-in-advance plans parents know what monthly costs to expect and won’t be surprised by overage charges and the dreaded “bill shock.”
 Added bonus: Pay-in-advance phones can be taken away as punishment when necessary without worry of being bound to a monthly contract and paying for a service that isn’t being used.

 · Determine which features matter most.
 It’s important for parents to talk to their child about which features or services they need and what services they’ll most enjoy.
 For instance, parents could opt for a phone with a QWERTY keyboard for text-happy users or select a device with strong audio and visual capabilities for those who love videos and entertainment.